Why You Need Construction Insurance

-The Home Store has partnered with Tesla Solar to include solar power with its modular homes – at no extra cost to you.
+You can add solar panels to any of our homes.
 Our homes, which already are very energy efficient, will now generate electricity to help you save money and protect the environment.

 Electrical Rates Locked In for 20 Years

-Your solar system from The Home Store will generate its own clean, affordable energy at a lower rate than you’d pay the utility company.
+Your solar system will generate its own clean, affordable energy at a lower rate than you’d pay the utility company.
 In addition to being energy efficient and energy secure, your home will be protected from unpredictable rate hikes.
-A Tesla Solar system lets you lock in low, predictable rates no matter how much utility rates rise.
+A solar system lets you lock in low, predictable rates no matter how much utility rates rise.
 Imagine paying $1.11 for a gallon of gas.
 That’s the price you’d pay if you locked it in 20 years ago!
-You can’t go back in time, but you can lock in low energy rates until 2035.
+You can’t go back in time, but you can lock in low energy rates now.
 You can literally watch your savings grow over time.